apache/skywalking-website/content/blog/e2e-design/index.md

 # Goal

-- keep the feature parity with the existing E2E framework in SkyWalking main repo;
+- Keep the feature parity with the existing E2E framework in SkyWalking main repo;
-- support both [docker-compose](https://docs.docker.com/compose/) and [KinD](https://kind.sigs.k8s.io) to orchestrate the tested services under different environments;
+- Support both [docker-compose](https://docs.docker.com/compose/) and [KinD](https://kind.sigs.k8s.io) to orchestrate the tested services under different environments;
-- get rid of the heavy `Java/Maven` stack, which exists in the current E2E; be language independent as much as possible, users only need to configure YAMLs and run commands, without writing codes;
+- Get rid of the heavy `Java/Maven` stack, which exists in the current E2E; be language independent as much as possible, users only need to configure YAMLs and run commands, without writing codes;

 # Non-Goal

-- this framework is not involved with the build process, i.e. it won't do something like `mvn package` or `docker build`, the artifacts (`.tar`, docker images) should be ready in an earlier process before this;
+- This framework is not involved with the build process, i.e. it won't do something like `mvn package` or `docker build`, the artifacts (`.tar`, docker images) should be ready in an earlier process before this;
-- this project doesn't take the plugin tests into account, at least for now;
+- This project doesn't take the plugin tests into account, at least for now;
-- this project doesn't mean to add/remove any new/existing test case to/from the main repo;
+- This project doesn't mean to add/remove any new/existing test case to/from the main repo;
-- this documentation won't cover too much technical details of how to implement the framework, that should go into an individual documentation;
+- This documentation won't cover too much technical details of how to implement the framework, that should go into an individual documentation;

 # Design